capralifecycle/jenkins-slave/README.md

 * *Classic slave*: Thick slave supporting classic freestyle jobs that do not use Docker to provide tooling.
 Contains JDK, node and more tooling.

+* *Classic slave for Java 11*: Thick slave supporting classic freestyle jobs for Java 11.
+Contains JDK, node and more tooling.
+This is considered only temporary until either the two classic slaves are merged or we have switch to using the modern slaves/builds.